Big Bath Accounting Fraud

 Photo by arboresce via flickr

 The reasoning behind taking a big bath is quite simple: We already look bad, so let’s make ourselves look as bad as we can.
 Needless to say, management wouldn’t take the blame for the fall.
 They would either blame it on previous management or the challenging economic conditions.
 The sweet-talking CEO never fails to wrap up with a personal assurance that the company is well poised to seize the opportunities when the market returns to more favorable conditions.
-(Learn how to distill management communication by reading Value Investing – Evaluating Management.)

 The Usual Write-down / Write-off Suspects